-The Tax Expenditures Statement (TES)1 provides a detailed list of tax expenditures provided by the Commonwealth to individuals and businesses.
-This is the first TES to be prepared on an accrual basis.
+The Tax Expenditures Statement (TES) provides a detailed list of tax expenditures provided by the Commonwealth to individuals and businesses.

 A tax expenditure is a tax concession that is designed to provide a benefit to a specified activity or class of taxpayer.
 (A negative tax expenditure occurs when such arrangements impose a higher charge rather than a benefit.
 Almost all of the tax expenditures in this Statement are positive.)
 Tax expenditures can be delivered in a variety of ways: by a tax exemption, tax deduction, tax rebate, reduced tax rate or by deferring a tax liability.

 The benefits of most tax expenditures could be delivered equally by direct expenditures.
-Hence, tax expenditures are an alternative to direct expenditure as a method of delivering government assistance or meeting government objectives.
+Hence, tax expenditures are an alternative to direct expenditures as a method of delivering government assistance or meeting government objectives.
 This explains the use of the term tax expenditures - they are substitutes for expenditure, delivered through the taxation system.
-Accordingly, tax expenditures have an impact on the budget surplus or deficit, as do direct expenditures.
+Accordingly, tax expenditures have an impact on the budget position, as do direct expenditures.

 In order to estimate the cost of a tax expenditure, it is necessary to identify the taxation arrangement that would normally apply, so that the nature and extent of the concession can be established.
 The taxation treatment that would otherwise apply is referred to as the benchmark.
+Benchmark taxation treatment should neither favour nor disadvantage similarly placed activities or classes of taxpayer.
 Tax expenditures are then defined as deviations from the benchmark.

 Not all tax concessions are necessarily classified as tax expenditures.
 This is because some concessions are considered to be structural features of the taxation system and hence are incorporated in the benchmark.